 Troubleshooting and Testing: Most thermostats may be tested using a Volt/Ohm Meter.
 The thermostat battery should be tested and replaced as needed.

 Notice: Make sure to get the exact replacement thermostat or or one that is a compatible replacement, such as a fully programmable thermostat.

-What to Check When Replacing a Thermostat
+What to Check if a New Thermostat is not Working Right

 - A thermostat that is used for cooling or heating typically gets it’s power from the unit that it is controlling, therefore it is best to turn the heating or cooling unit OFF before replacing the thermostat.